wlchn/doreq/readme.md

 # Doreq
-A GUI API tool for Mac written in Golang.
+A GUI API tool for Mac written in Go.
 The name Doreq is abbreviation of "Do Request".
 ## Run
 ``` golang
 go run main.go